DamonOehlman/demo-messaging/README.md

 # HTML5 Messaging Demos

-Presented at Web Directions Code.
+Presented at Web Directions Code (updating the README with some instructions now...)